ggorlen/puppe/README.md

 await el.click();
 ```

-has a pitfall: `el` can be removed from the document in the split second prior to clicking it.
+has a pitfall: the element handle `el` points to can be removed from the document in the split second prior to clicking it.
 A more reliable approach would move both calls into a single `evaluate`.

 But at the present time, Puppeteer doesn't offer anything comparable to Playwright's locator API, which was designed from the ground-up to eliminate separate calls for locating and acting.
 Puppeteer's locator API is experimental and seems to miss most of the good parts of the Playwright locator API, so I avoid it.